cloudfoundry/community/toc/rfc/rfc-draft-bosh-dynamic-disks-via-volume-services.md

 #### Scope

-Disk sets require the `InstanceIndexedVolumes` Diego change.
-This RFC establishes the foundation (single-disk primitives); disk sets are a follow-up RFC that builds on this foundation and proposes the Diego enhancement.
+With the Diego changes in Layer 4 (`InstanceIndexedVolumeIds` and `Scope: "private"`), disk sets require only broker-side logic to manage the disk set state and map instance indices to disk CIDs.
+This RFC establishes the foundation; a follow-up RFC can specify the disk set broker behavior in detail.

 ## Appendix: Alternative Architectures